swontroba/meme_generator/README.md

 The tmp directory is responsible for keeping temporary files created.
 The static directory is for static files created when running meme.py/app.py.
 The .gitkeep file in there helps to add a completely empty directory.
-The pyproject.toml has some specifi ruff - code formating configuration.
+The pyproject.toml has some specific ruff - code formatting configuration.